-A 3.2 Plotting the Navigation Test
+A 3.2.
+Plotting the Navigation Test

-- A 3.2.1 All check points (CP's) and legs will be described clearly in the flight instructions.
-Turning Points (TP's), SP and FP are checkpoints. - A 3.2.2 All CP's must be exact points on the ground and on the map and must be placed not less than 3 NM from the edge of the competition map. - A 3.2.3 Instructions for the plotting of all CP's and the centre points of the arcs must be given as one of the following: - a) A known position - b) Co-ordinates (latitude and longitude) - c) Any combination of track and/or distance from or to a) and b) above.
+- A 3.2.1 All turn points (TP's) and legs will be described clearly in the flight instructions. - A 3.2.2 All TP's must be exact points on the ground and on the map and must be placed not less than 3 NM from the edge of the competition map. - A 3.2.3 Instructions for the plotting of all TP's and the centre points of the arcs must be given as one of the following: - a) A known position - b) Co-ordinates (latitude and longitude) - c) Any combination of track and/or distance from or to a) and b) above.

-The information given should not allow more than one plotting solution to be possible.
+The instructions given should not allow more than one plotting solution to be possible.

-- A 3.2.4 All previously defined CP's displayed on the map, the centre of any marked airfield, VOR/NDB symbols, or the crossing of printed coordinates on the competition map are "known positions".
-The organizer may declare other objects on the map as "known positions".
-All "known positions" have to be marked by the organizer on a master competition map and displayed on an announcement board. - A 3.2.5 Locations well known to the organizer but unfamiliar to foreign crews are not "known positions". - A 3.2.6 Instructions on a leg may be given as; - a) A leg defined by scenic features {from CP (x) follow river until CP (x + 1)}.
-In this case the correct inbound track to the CP (x+1) must be given in the flight instructions.
-The approximately leg distance and exact time must also be given in the instructions. - b) A leg defined by arc; arc {from CP (y) follow the arc to CP (y+1) (max 3 arcs on the stage).
-In this case the instructions for plotting the centre point of the arc must be given. - c) The plotting instructions must be given in sequence. - A 3.2.7 Tracks will be given in degrees magnetic or true.
-If magnetic, the organizer will declare the value of the magnetic variation to be used. - A 3.2.8 Distances will be given in tenths of nautical miles or kilometres.
-A conversion factor from millimetre on the map to NM and/or km shall be given. - A 3.2.9 No plot should proceed from a point not displayed on the competition map. - A 3.2.10 A back-up map with TP's already plotted on it will be placed in a sealed envelope (Safety Envelope).
+- A 3.2.4 All previously plotted TP's displayed on the map, the centre of any marked airfield, VOR/NDB symbols, or the crossing of printed coordinates on the competition map are "known positions".
+The organizer may declare other objects on the map as "known positions", which have to be marked by the organizer on a master competition map and displayed on the official information board.
+Locations well known to the organizer but unfamiliar to foreign crews are not "known positions". - A 3.2.5 Instructions on a leg may be given as; - a) A leg defined by scenic features {from TP (x) follow river until TP (x + 1)}.
+In this case the correct inbound track to the TP (x+1) must be given in the flight instructions.
+The approximately leg distance and exact time must also be given in the instructions. - b) A leg defined by an arc; arc {from TP (y) follow the arc to TP (y+1) (max 2 arcs in each flight).
+In this case the instructions for plotting the centre point of the arc must be given. - c) The plotting instructions must be given in sequence, but the following TP may be used up to a maximum of 3 times per flight. (e.g. TP4 must be plotted in order to plot TP3) - A 3.2.6 Tracks will be given in degrees magnetic or true.
+If magnetic, the organizer will declare the value of the magnetic variation to be used. - A 3.2.7 Distances will be given in tenths of nautical miles or kilometres.
+A conversion factor from millimetre on the map to NM and/or km shall be given. - A 3.2.8 A back-up map with TP's already plotted on it will be placed in a sealed envelope (Safety Envelope).
 Opening the sealed envelope will incur penalties.
+(The backup map could be black & white and does not need to be to scale.)

-A 3.3 Timing Test
+A 3.3.
+Timing Test